Code-Institute-Submissions/Oile995-Project2/README.md

 ### KNOWN-BUGS

 - If you click muliple times on the answer buttons the scoreIndex and the color of the buttons get effected.
 Missing stop listener after first click, for future implementation.
 - Main menu got a lot of open void on devices where Width is smaller than height.
+(This was overlooked as I wanted to focus on the Javascript functions of this project)
 - Score section  got a lot of open void which could be populated.
+(This was overlooked as I wanted to focus on the Javascript functions of this project)